-- '(10) Dependent child.
+- "(10) Dependent child.
 Subject to the eligibility requirements of G.S.
 135-45.2(d), any of the following: - a.
 A natural, natural or legally adopted, or foster adopted child or children of the employee and or spouse, unmarried, up to the first of the month following his or her 19th the child's 26th birthday, whether or not the child is living with the employee, as long as the employee is legally responsible for such child's maintenance and support. employee. - b.
 A foster child or children of the employee up to the first month following the child's 19th birthday, whether or not the child is living with the employee, as long as the employee is legally responsible for the child's maintenance and support. - c.
 Dependent child also includes a A child for which an employee is a court-appointed guardian, as long as the employee is legally responsible for the child's maintenance and support. - d.
 Dependent child also includes a A stepchild of the member who primarily resides with a member who is married to the stepchild's natural parent.
-To be eligible, the stepchild must have his or her primary residence with the member. - e.
-Dependent child shall also include any Any child under age 19 who has reached his or her 18th birthday, provided the employee was legally responsible for such the child's maintenance and support on his or her 18th birthday.
-Dependent dependent children covered by this subdivision.
+To be eligible, the stepchild must have his or her primary residence with the member.

+Dependent child shall also include any Any child under age 19 who e. has reached his or her 18th birthday, provided the employee was legally responsible for such the child's maintenance and support on his or her 18th birthday.
+Dependent

+Dependent children of firefighters, rescue squad workers, and members of the National Guard are subject to the same terms and conditions as are other dependent children covered by this subdivision.
 Eligibility of dependent children is subject to the requirements of G.S.
 135-45.2(d).
 The Plan may require documentation from the member confirming a child's eligibility to be covered as the member's dependent."